marcosivni/WebHigiia/README.md

 ./build.sh && make clean
 ```

-Higiia v2.0 binaries require Qt DLLs to run on Windows machines.
 The web version of Higiia requires the browser to support .wasm files loaded through .js.
+Free binaries are available at the `/frontend` directory

 ## Directory structure